-Other defined terms will be as in the Articles of Association, (the "Articles") - please read them.
-They are available on the club website.
+Other defined terms will be as in the Articles of Association, (the "Articles") - please read them, they are available on the club website.

-These Rules are made from time to time by the Committee and any subsequent amendments will come into force immediately.
-These Rules are also made to supplement the Rules of Shooting as made and amended from time to time by Archery's National Governing Body (for the time being the Grand National Archery Society (GNAS) trading as Archery GB).
-Please read the Rules of Shooting on the Archery GB website.
+The Club Rules are updated from time to time by the Committee and any such amendments will come into force immediately.
+The Club Rules are made to supplement the Rules of Shooting as made and amended from time to time by the National Governing Body (for the time being the Grand National Archery Society [GNAS] trading as Archery GB [AGB]).
+Please read the Rules of Shooting which are available on the Archery GB and the club websites.

-1 Application
+1. Application

-1.1 These Rules shall apply to any venue or shooting grounds where the club promotes archery.
+1.1 The Club Rules shall apply to any venue or shooting grounds where the Club promotes archery.

-2 Conduct
+2. Conduct

-- 2.1 a) Members are required at all times to comply with the Rules and the Rules of Shooting and in particular the Rules regarding their own safety and the safety of others. - b) Members shall comply fully with such policies and procedures as the Club may make from time to time. - c) No Member is permitted to engage in archery outdoors on their own at any time unless another Senior Archer, who shall stand watch while the other person shoots, accompanies them. - d) Members shall pay due regard to the guidance on etiquette as set out in the Rules of Shooting and shall at all times conduct themselves in a manner that accords with this guidance. - e) If in the opinion of a member of the Committee, the Field Captain or Judge, a Member is incapable of shooting safely because of their personal circumstances or the condition of their equipment the Member shall withdraw from the field or range immediately and without demur. - f) If their personal circumstances allow, Members are required to participate in setting up and breaking down the field before and after a shoot or undertake such other duties as shall be agreed by the Field Captain. - g) When shooting Members shall at all times submit to the reasonable directions of the Field Captain or Judge. - h) Members shall not leave the field until all archery equipment, including all personal equipment, has been removed. - i) Members shall not remove or move target bosses until all arrows have been accounted for or until directed by the Field Captain or Judge. - j) Members will make a report to a Committee Member if after all reasonable efforts have been made to recover them any arrows or parts thereof that have missed the target cannot be found.
-The report shall record the date and time, where the arrow was shot from and the general area where it is thought the arrow or part may have fallen.
+- 2.1 a) Members are required at all times to comply with the Club Rules and the Rules of Shooting and in particular the rules regarding their own safety and the safety of others. - b) Members shall comply fully with such policies and procedures as the Club may make from time to time. - c) No Member is permitted to engage in archery outdoors on their own at any time unless another Senior Archer, who shall stand watch while the other person shoots, accompanies them. - d) Members shall pay due regard to the guidance on etiquette as set out in the Rules of Shooting and shall at all times conduct themselves in a manner that accords with this guidance. - e) If, in the opinion of a Member of the Committee, the Field Captain or Judge, a Member is incapable of shooting safely because of their personal circumstances or the condition of their equipment the Member shall withdraw from the field or range immediately and without demur. - f) If their personal circumstances allow, Members are required to participate in setting up and breaking down the field before and after a shoot or undertake such other duties as shall be agreed by the Field Captain. - g) When shooting, Members shall at all times submit to the reasonable directions of the Field Captain or Judge. - h) Members shall not leave the field until all archery equipment including all personal equipment has been removed. - i) Members shall not remove or move target bosses until all arrows have been accounted for or until directed by the Field Captain or Judge.

-- k) Members shooting outdoors shall inspect the field following a shoot and remove any debris they have created with particular attention to any shards of wood from the boss stands. - Members will cooperate with the Club in keeping the indoor range clean and shall take care that their equipment does not impede the safe movement of Members in the range - m) Members shall ensure that their actions or omissions do not compromise their safety and the safety of others. - n) Members shall not offer advice to other Members or interfere with another Member's archery equipment unless invited to do so by the Member. - o) Members shall not use prohibited performance-enhancing drugs.
+- j) Members will make a report to a Committee Member if after all reasonable efforts have been made to recover them any arrows or parts thereof that have missed the target cannot be found.
+The report shall record the date and time, where the arrow was shot from and the general area where it is thought the arrow or part may have fallen. - k) Members shooting outdoors shall inspect the field following a shoot and remove any debris they have created with particular attention to any shards of wood from the boss stands. - Members will co-operate with the Club in keeping the indoor range clean and shall take care that their equipment does not impede the safe movement of Members in the range. - m) Members shall ensure that their actions or omissions do not compromise their safety and the safety of others. - n) Members shall not offer advice to other Members or interfere with another Member's archery equipment unless invited to do so by the Member. - o) Members shall not use prohibited performance-enhancing drugs.